piranha/solovyov.net/src/en/2014/cljs-start.md

 We are using `defonce` instead of `def` here to make our `world` only defined once, on initial load of an application.
-This means that changed state of your application will persist between source file reloads.
+This means that changed state of your application will persist between source file reloads - and you can reset your state by reloading a page.

 ...and main component: